Growing your email list can be a slog with endless marketing tasks like content creation, social media, and networking.

 Maintaining a good email sender reputation means keeping your external spam rate at less than one per thousand.
 This isn't something determined by your email provider-it's an industry standard.

-There are two types of spam complaints: the external complaint and the internal complaint.
+There are 2 types of spam complaints: the external complaint and the internal complaint.

 Recipients make these complaints within their email client- Outlook, Gmail, etc.-when they click the "Mark as spam" button.
 Most of the clients will then report back to the ESP to opt the user out of the list.